 Math research

-My main math research interests are in noncommutative algebra and algebraic combinatorics, in particular quantized coordinate rings / quantum algebras and their semi-classical limits, and total nonnegativity in real matrices and the real Grassmannian.
+My main math research interests are in noncommutative algebra and algebraic combinatorics, in particular quantized coordinate rings / quantum algebras and their semi-classical limits, and also total nonnegativity in real matrices and the real Grassmannian.
 I’ve also co-authored several papers on applications of total nonnegativity in mathematical physics, specifically Wilson loop diagrams in quantum field theory.

 You can find my academic CV here, and a list of publications on the Publications page.